soouravdas01/soouravdas01/README.md

 <!-- Introduction -->
 <p align="center">
   I’m a 4th-year Civil Engineering student at NIT Silchar passionate about blending real-world structures with virtual tech.
 By day, I engage in civil engineering projects; by night, I craft dynamic web applications and delve into data science.
 I turn ideas into digital realities, design engaging graphics, and use data to drive smarter decisions.
-Outside academics, I pursue photography and explore the latest tech trends, aiming to bridge civil engineering with innovative web development and data analysis.
+Outside academics, I pursue photography and explore the latest tech trends.
 </p>

 <!-- Current Work -->